-2 Introduction and general information
+2 Introduction and General Information

 This Course Information Guide aims to provide specific information relevant to students enrolled on one of the MSc programmes offered by the School of Physics and Astronomy.
-Important information and updates throughout the year will be announced via the Physics and Astronomy MSc Moodle site.
+Important information and updates throughout the year will be announced via the Physics and Astronomy MSc Moodle site: http://moodle2.gla.ac.uk/course/view.php?id=4318.